Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

+\textbf{Proof Sketch.} This proposition is proved geometrically, evaluating the limit of the ratio between the volume of a representation filter and the neighborhood of the a point when the dimensionality tends to infinity.
+The full proof is available in appendix \ref{app:bounds-for-preserving}. $\blacksquare$

 Notice that this proof is based on two simplified assumptions.
-First, the region of the original space in which a point $\mathbf{X}^{(i)}$ can fall is limited; this assumption is reasonable because, practically, the range of any feature is always bounded, and, technically, we often rescale or normalize features within bounded intervals.
-Second, a point $\mathbf{X}^{(i)}$ has a uniform probability of falling anywhere within the area defined by the representation filter $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}$; this is clearly a simplified assumption because the pdf of the data $p(X)$ may have a very irregular distribution within the area defined by the representation filter $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}$; however, since such a pdf varies from case to case, assuming a uniform distribution, which is a distribution that maximizes our uncertainty, seems a reasonable choice.

-If these two assumptions are accepted, approximate bounds can be computed to evaluate the probability that sparse filtering will preserve relationship of Euclidean neighborhoodness, together with cosine neighborhoodness.
+First, the region of the original space in which a point $\mathbf{X}^{(i)}$ can fall is limited; this assumption is reasonable because, practically, the range of any feature is always bounded within a certain interval.
+Second, a point $\mathbf{X}^{(i)}$ has a uniform probability of falling anywhere within the area defined by the representation filter $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}$; this is clearly a simplified assumption because the pdf of the data $p(X)$ may have a very irregular distribution within the area defined by the representation filter $R_{\mathbf{X}^{(1)}}^{\mathbf{e}_{k}}$; however, assuming a uniform distribution, which is a distribution that maximizes our uncertainty, seems a reasonable choice.
+If these two assumptions are accepted, approximate bounds can be computed to evaluate the probability that sparse filtering will preserve relationship of Euclidean neighborhoodness.